 Fluoride occurs naturally at levels exceeding the state MCL of 2 milligrams-per-liter (mg/L) in two of KID groundwater sources.
-Even though these sources mix with groundwater from other, lower fluoride sources before being delivered to residences, it is not always possible to dilute the fluoride below the MCL, especially in the rainy season when tunnel water provides most of the supply.
+Even though these sources mix with groundwater from other lower fluoride sources before being delivered to residences, it is not always possible to dilute the fluoride below the MCL, especially in the rainy season when tunnel water provides most of the supply.
 On November 19, 1993, the State Board issued KID a variance from the State's fluoride drinking water standard.
+This variance expires on December 13, 2023.
 The variance is State Board permission to exceed an MCL or not comply with a treatment technique under certain conditions.
 The variance allows KID to exceed 2 mg/L but not exceed 3 mg/L in the distribution system.
-In addition, this variance requires KID to notify its customers whenever the fluoride level exceeds 2 mg/L.
+On July 7, 2009, the State Board approved KID's request to reduce fluoride source and distribution system monitoring from monthly to quarterly and discontinue public notification letters of fluoride in the distribution system above 2 mg/L but below 3 mg/L and instead notify the customers of distribution system fluoride level through their water bills.
+If, at any time after a variance has been granted, substantial community concerns arise concerning the level of fluoride present in the water supplied by Kinneloa Irrigation District, Kinneloa Irrigation District shall notify the State Board, conduct a public hearing on the concerns expressed by the community, determine the fluoride level that is acceptable to the community, and apply to the State Board for an amendment to the variance which reflects determination.

 Groundwater is protected from many infectious organisms, such as the parasite cryptosporidium, by the natural filtration action of water percolating through soils.
 There is no indication that Cryptosporidium has breached this natural soil filter and entered the KID water supply.
-However, some people may be more vulnerable to contaminants in drinking water than the general Immuno-compromised persons, such as population. persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/ AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+However, some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 U.S. EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).